Rogan-afk/NutriNephra/readme.md

 **Agentic Hybrid RAG** for CKD/ESRD diet & microbiome guidance.
 The existing `.pkl` caches contains the msot relevant and core knowledgebase for this system.

-> CAUTION: This is experimental, *Not medical advice.* For personal recommendations, consult a renal dietitian/physician.
+> CAUTION: This is experimental, *Not medical advice.*

 ---